A Professional Guide for Galleries That Care About Artwork, Sales, and Reputation

 • The lighting itself must visually disappear

-Deluxe systems are typically used in flagship galleries, museum environments, and private collections where compromise is not acceptable.
+Deluxe systems are typically used in flagship galleries, museum environments, and private collections operating under museum-level lighting guidelines for galleries, where compromise is not acceptable.

 Lighting as a commercial advantage